DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 even more difficult.
-This partitioning by service providers contributes to increased centralization against the customers’ interests, as is the case with iOS or Android for mobile phones, Windows and Mac OS for operating systems, Firefox or Chromes for navigators, etc.
+This partitioning by service providers contributes to increased centralization against the customers’ interests, as is the case with iOS or Android for mobile phones, Windows and Mac OS for operating systems, Firefox or Chrome for navigators, etc.

 ## Centrality and Network Effects